 The workshops trained 44 youth in filmmaking, and resulted in 36 short videos made.
 Developed and led by experienced film professionals from the Muslim community, this workshop provides a safe, sensitive space for self-expression and exploration.
 Through weeklong intensives, students will gain an in-depth appreciation of storytelling and have the opportunity to create their own short films with the help of a professional crew.

-Musa Syeed’s first feature film, VALLEY OF SAINTS, won the 2012 Audience Award at the Sundance Film Festival.
+The Artistic Director and Lead Instructor of the program is award-winning filmmaker and teacher Musa Syeed.
+Musa Syeed’s first feature film, Valley of Saints, won the 2012 Audience Award at the Sundance Film Festival.
 He has taught film for Williams College and the Tribeca Film Institute.
 Syeed was a Fulbright Fellow in Egypt and is an alumnus of the Tisch School of the Arts and the Middle Eastern & Islamic Studies Department at New York University.

 World Premiere of 2014 summer workshop short films in Oakland, CA at CAAMFest on March 21, 2015.

 “Can the Arts Counter Islamophobia?
 This Funder’s Making that Bet” (Inside Philanthropy)